ottoragam/Tarocco/README.md

 2017-05-24

-Fixed motor stutter every third of a second
+-Fixed motor stutter every third of a second
-Step pulse timeout can be switched off
+-Step pulse timeout can be switched off
-Fixed serial communications bug that froze the status reporting Made status reporting frequency exactly 100 Hz, to help with plotting and tunning Increased maximum following error value to 65535
-User can now switch between current or PWM output for status reporting
+-Fixed serial communications bug that froze the status reporting -Made status reporting frequency exactly 100 Hz, to help with plotting and tunning -Increased maximum following error value to 65535 -User can now switch between current or PWM output for status reporting

 Thanks to Patrick Dussud for all the help